antarctica/lantern/docs/api/usage.md

 ### Support

-Limited, best effort, support only is offered for this API.
+Limited, best efforts, support is offered for this API.

 Contact the [BAS Service Desk](mailto:servicedesk@bas.ac.uk) in the first instance.